nishthadahiyaa/File-Encryptor-Decryptor/README.md

 	•	Features
 	•	System Components Used
 	•	Working Flow
-	•	Diagrams
+	•	Diagrams for easy understanding
 	•	Limitations
 	•	Potential Extensions
 	•	Project Files
 	•	How to Run

 ⸻